Merzasphor/MWSE/docs/source/types/tes3soulGemData.md

 ### `mesh`

+*Read-only*.
 The path to the object's mesh.

 **Returns**: